How to Fix “The Default Gateway is Not Available” Error?

 5. Change DNS Server

-1. Right-click on the network icon on your taskbar
+1. Right-click on the network icon on your taskbar.

-2. Choose the Network and Internet settings option.
+2. Select Network and Internet settings.

 Opening up Network Settings